vilst3r/auto-dev-setup/README.md

   settings
 5. Installs the powerline-status & configures it accordingly with your vim & bash settings
+6. Installs all other pip packages from './config/pip/leaves

 # Notes & Issues
 - Password is required when OS X prompts you to enter your password for the